Full name Shashank Manohar

 Current age 63 years 151 days

 Manohar's relationship with Pawar goes back to the time when Pawar was Maharashtra's chief minister and his father, VR Manohar, the advocate general of the state.
 Manohar's first tryst with cricket politics came when he took charge of the Vidarbha Cricket Association in 1996.
-He first hit big-time news when India were given a greentop for the Nagpur Test of 2003-04 against Australia, at a time when Jagmohan Dalmiya, Pawar's rival, was in power.
-Ever since Pawar became BCCI's president in 2006, Manohar has been a critical part of the think-tank.
-He has been known to be a hardliner: he suggested performance-related remunerations and contracts for the players after the World Cup debacle in 2007.
-Despite such a high-profile job, he manages to stay a simple man: he doesn't carry a cell phone or a watch, he didn't have a passport until 2007, and his first foreign trip was to Dubai to attend the ICC meeting in 2008.
+He first became part of the news when India were given a greentop for the Nagpur Test of 2003-04 against Australia, at a time when Dalmiya, then Pawar's rival, was in power.
+He was part of Pawar's think-tank when the latter became BCCI's president in 2006 and it served him when he took over.

 His first term had several highs, including India's World Cup win, the launch of the IPL and the BCCI's growth into a multi-billion-dollar organisation.
 However, his term was also marred by controversies, largely related to the IPL and its chairman Lalit Modi, who was suspended from his post in 2010 and subsequently banned from Indian cricket.